 Courses and Credits

-- Students must enroll in four full-time courses.
+- Students must enroll in one of UNSW's Tailored Terms.

 - Students can earn up to 15 ILR elective credits per semester.